I’ve been trying to up my game, and I’ve learned a few things. In the end it’s all about ergonomics.

 Sharpness is king in these photos – the interest is in all that amazing structure and fine detail.
 To make the photo click, there has to be “enough” of the insect in sharp focus – but if it’s a good composition, “enough” doesn’t have to be lot.
 I think the one thing you absolutely need is the eye, and that’s what I go after.

 Plants are hardly ever totally still and neither are insects – even if they’re not zipping in and out, their appendages and antennae are in motion.
 For hand held photography at macro distances, tiny camera movements have big consequences.
 Success depends a lot on how steady you are (and I have a friend who owns coffee shop about a mile from my house, so my caffeine level is more than adequate).
-Many insect photographers use lights, but I think it flash the life out of a photo of the natural world, and I hate being noticed when I’m out shooting.
+Many insect photographers use lights, but I think flash takes the life out of a photo of the natural world, and I hate being noticed when I’m out shooting.
 So I say go right to 1/1000s and don’t fool around with anything less unless you’re in fading light.

 At that speed you might have to push the ISO.
 Noise in the background is no problem, but it will noticeably degrade sharpness of the fine detail in the insect, the things you really want.
 So I expose on the high side and if I blow out some spots in the background, and can’t fix them in post, I might just paint them out in Photoshop.
 Don’t tell anyone.